-- 8.4.7 Information required with application.
-All applications are required to include the following relevant information: - a) a description and/or plans of the proposal with enough detail for Council staff to determine all potential effects - b) an assessment of the impacts the development/activity will have on the immediate and wider environment - c) the purpose of the proposed development/activity and why it needs to take place on the reserve network - d) an explanation of how the development/activity is aligned with the objectives and policies in this plan - e) details of other approvals or consents required (eg if consent is required under the Resource Management Act 1991) - f) consultation with affected parties - g) identification of health and safety issues and how these will be managed - h) where required, a business plan for concessions, leases and licence applications - i) information as required by other Council policy (eg the Leases Policy) or as required on any specific application form (eg the Temporary Access Permit).
+- the nature and/or scale of the proposed activity has the potential to adversely impact on reserve values, including permanent public access and open space; - they involve a commercial sub-lease or sub-licence or concession. - g) Information required with application.
+All applications are required to include the following41 relevant information: - i.) a description and/or plans of the proposal with enough detail for Council staff to determine all potential effects; - ii.) an assessment of the impacts the development/activity will have on the immediate and wider environment; - the purpose of the proposed development/activity and why it needs to iii.) take place on the reserve network; - an explanation of how the development/activity is aligned with the iv.) objectives and policies in this plan; - details of other approvals or consents required (e.g. if consent is v.) required under the Resource Management Act 1991); - consultation with affected parties; vi.) - vii.) identification of health and safety issues and how these will be managed; - where required, a business plan for concessions, leases and licence viii.) applications; - information as required by other Council policy (e.g. the Leases Policy) ix.) or as required on any specific application form (e.g. the Temporary Access Permit).